 “As someone who has schizophrenia, reading all the comments on this thread made me feel about 5000 times less alone than usual.
 That being said, for me, it was thinking that all my friends were plotting against me.
 So much so that I started digging as hard as I could to find as much dirt on everyone as possible.
 Auditory hallucinations followed that pretty quickly.
 At its worst, I began misremembering important life events, only to find out years later that what I felt I so vividly remembered to be true, was actually not.
 But I guess that’s psychosis for you.
 Meds, therapy, and a fiancee and friends who have your back all work wonders though.
 They dont judge me when things get rough.”

 “On Friday night I heard voices coming from other rooms, even though I was the only on there.
 I was locking up, checking and making sure no one was left.

 I heard yelling and guttural sounds coming from the gym.
 As I walked the outside perimeter checking each door to make sure it was locked, I was sure that an evil figure was watching me from inside.
 When I was inside, I heard the ceiling cracking above me.”

 “I thought I was an alien descended to earth to assist in saving humanity cus a picture fell out of a book.

-I thought if I killed myself I could escape this realm and be back with my extra terrestrial family, the only place I belonged
+I thought if I took my life myself I could escape this realm and be back with my extra terrestrial family, the only place I belonged

 In silence, it was like I could hear 1000 different tv* news broadcasts at once